JuliaLang/julia/README.md

     end

 This computation is automatically distributed across all available nodes participarting in the computation session, and the result, reduced by summation (`+`), is returned at the calling node.
-It is also possible to add and remove nodes participating in a computation session while a session is ongoing, allowing elasticity and fault recovery.
+It is also possible to add and remove compute nodes while a session is running, allowing elasticity and fault recovery.

 ### Free, Open Source & Library-Friendly

 The core of the Julia implementation is licensed under the [MIT license][MIT].
-Various libraries used by the Julia environment include their own licenses such as the [GPL], [LGPL], [BSD], etc.
+Various libraries used by the Julia environment include their own licenses such as the [GPL], [LGPL], and [BSD] (therefore the environment, which consists of the language, user interfaces, and libraries, is under the GPL).
 Users can easily combine their own code or even proprietary third-party libraries, should they choose to.
-Furthermore, Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code), without requiring the use of a C or Fortran compiler, or even writing any wrapper code.
+Furthermore, Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code), without writing any wrapper code, or even recompiling code.
-You can try calling arbitrary external library functions directly from Julia's interactive prompt, playing with the interface and getting immediate feedback until you get it right.
+You can try calling external library functions directly from Julia's interactive prompt, playing with the interface and getting immediate feedback until you get it right.
 See [LICENSE](https://github.com/JuliaLang/julia/blob/master/LICENSE) for the full terms Julia's licensing.

 [MIT]:  http://en.wikipedia.org/wiki/MIT_License